Odeuropa/text_crawlers/README.md

 # Text Crawlers

-Softwares for automatic crawling of texts.
+Software for automatic crawling of texts.

 ### ARTFL Project